lucasart/Demolito/README.md

 off strength limitation with `Level=0`).
 Note that Demolito plays quasi-instantly when using levels, and the quality of moves is the same regardless of the time control.
 Also, Demolito becomes non-deterministic (on purpose), so that it will play differently every time you restart the game.
+- **Fake Time**: Use this in combination with `Level` feature, if you want Demolito to pretend to use time, instead of moving instantly.
+Does not affect playing strength of any level, but makes game play more human friendly (ie. you can think on your opponent's turn, as you would against a human).
 - **Time Buffer**: In milliseconds.
 Provides for extra time to compensate the lag between the UI and the Engine.
 The default value is just enough for high performance tools like cutechess-cli, but may not suffice for some slow and bloated GUIs that introduce artificial lag (and even more so if